Skip to main content

 The first thing to notice is the that this “idealized architecture” breaks down into three main purposes or functional areas:

-API tools: Which work with the API that the OAD describes but (mostly) aren’t concerned with the mechanics of OAD documents and references
+• API tools: These work with the API that the OAD describes but (mostly) aren’t concerned with the mechanics of OAD documents and references

 Color coding and accessibility